 Electrical foggers, as their name says, are powered by electricity.
 Because you need to plug them into a power outlet, they offer less freedom of movement.
 But thanks to longer power cords, you can fog even very large areas with an electric fogger.

-Since you need to plug the fogger in to work, make sure that you avoid any water contact.
+Since you need to plug the fogger in to work, ensure you avoid any water contact.
 As you know, water and electricity don’t mix.
 This means that if the fogger or the power cord comes into contact with water, it could short-circuit and cause the unit to stop working.
 But that is only the best-case scenario.
 This kind of thing can also blow a fuse or even zap you.
-In both cases, not only you but others around you could get injured.
+In both cases, you and others around you could get injured.

 Mosquito foggers are an effective way to get rid of insects.
 Apart from this, you must also remember that these tools can be dangerous.
 They work by using propane or electricity to create a hot, insecticide-laced fog.
 So, follow these few simple tips and be careful when using the fogger to keep yourself safe while enjoying your insect- and mosquito-free life.